-Similar to barbiturates, benzodiazepines primarily affect the body via the GABA neurotransmitter, which is responsible for sending calming messages to the body.
-Benzos change the voltage in the brain to be negative which causes brain cells to be less sensitive.
+Similar to barbiturates, benzodiazepines primarily affect the body via the GABA neurotransmitter which is responsible for sending calming messages to the body.
+Benzos change the voltage in the brain from positive to negative and causes brain cells to be less sensitive.
 The primary difference between the two is that benzodiazepines do not stimulate the GABA receptor directly, they simply make GABA receptors more efficient.
-Benzodiazepines still produce a calming effect but aren’t as depressing to the central nervous system as barbiturates, and are considered to be the weaker of the two (but still potentially dangerous none-the-less).
+Benzodiazepines still produce a calming effect but don’t have as depressive an effect on the central nervous system as barbiturates do.
+This difference in their mechansim of action is why benzos are considered to be the weaker of the two and safer than barbiturates.
+However, their potency is considerable, and are still dangerous none-the-less.

 When Are They Used?

-Benzos can be considered as barbiturates 2.0.
-They are prescribed to treat the functions of barbiturates used to such as seizures, anxiety, and insomnia.
-They are very fast-acting and are perhaps best known for their use in treating panic attacks.
+Think of benzos as barbiturates 2.0.
+They are prescribed in virtually all of the scenarios where barbiturates used to be, but most often to manage seizures, anxiety, and insomnia.
+Many of them can be used interchangeable, though some types of benzos are used for very specific purposes.
+Benzodiapenes are very fast-acting and are extremely popular for treating panic attacks.
 Because they are more widely available than their predecessor, benzos have greater rates of abuse and benzo addiction is much more commonplace.

 In a Nutshell: The Difference Between Barbiturates vs Benzodiazepines